 It was very clear from the outset these pictures were to be of the woman herself rather than of a figurehead, and they would be as informal as possible.
 The Duchess liked the idea of being photographed in the countryside, and she wanted the pictures to reflect an element of her private existence.

-- Above you see Kate wearing a Burberry check shirt that can be seen here, but we’ve not found a link to purchase the piece.
+- Kate wore a Burberry check shirt that can be seen here, but we’ve not found a link to purchase the piece.

-- A pair of 7 for all Mankind Belted Palazzo jeans; we show them on the UK site (£190); I *think* this is the same pair offered in the US ($225).
+- She also had on a pair of 7 for all Mankind Belted Palazzo jeans; we show them on the UK site (£190); I *think* this is the same pair offered in the US ($225).

 There is more background on the shoot itself in Ms. Shulman’s story; it notes that Kate “sifted through the clothes on the rails, laughing at some of the options.”
 Other tidbits: